Elk Rock Garden

-Elk Rock Gardens of the Bishop's Close is a historic 13 acre hillside estate garden in Dunthorpe, Oregon, just south of Portland, perched on cliffs above the Willamette River.
+Elk Rock Garden, formerly Elk Rock Gardens of the Bishop's Close, is a historic 13 acre hillside estate garden in Dunthorpe, Oregon, just south of Portland, perched on cliffs above the Willamette River.
 Peter Kerr started the gardens in 1916 on an estate that passed to the Episcopal Diocese of Oregon after his death in 1957.
-The private estate includes a manor house-inspired residence and other structures, and is open to visitors Monday - Friday, 8:00 am – 5:00pm.
+In 2023, the estate was acquired by the non-profit Elk Rock Garden Foundation.
+The garden was added to the National Register of Historic Places in 2026.

+The private estate includes a manor house-inspired residence and other structures, and is open to visitors Monday–Friday, 8:00am – 5:00pm.
 Magnolias and other native and non-native trees, shrubs, and plants grow in the gardens.
 Dunthorpe is an unincorporated community on the west side of the Willamette south of Portland and north of Lake Oswego along Oregon Route 43.

 History

 Kerr moved to Portland from Scotland in 1888 and started a grain business.
 He and his brother and Kerr's business partner bought land on the hillside in the early 1890s.
 They built a cottage on the site and lived there until the other two men married and moved elsewhere.
 Kerr, the sole remaining occupant, married Laurie King in 1905.
 They lived in the cottage until 1916, when a new house resembling a Scottish manor was completed on the site.
 John Olmsted of the Olmsted Brothers landscape architects, sited the house to provide a view of Mount Hood.
 After the manor was finished, Kerr, encouraged by his wife, began work on a large garden.
 Kerr planted the garden with plants obtained during his travels, as well as native Northwest plants.
 He spent nearly six decades developing the garden prior to his death at the age of 95.